Get Stuff We Love

 - 7. Gliss Hair Repair Nutritive Oil, $20 (Pack of 3), Amazon

 "Gliss Hair Repair Weightless Oil keeps curls soft and healthy thanks to an intense-care formula that deeply restores moisture while fighting frizz," said celebrity hairstylist Larry Sims.
 "It's ideal for damaged or overprocessed hair.

-9. Ouidad Advanced Climate Control Styling Cream, $26, Amazon
+- 8. Ouidad Advanced Climate Control Featherlight Styling Cream, $25 (Normally $26), Amazon

 "Curls need change with the seasons.
 To help battle winter dehydration, I like to use cream-based styling products like Ouidad’s Advanced Climate Control Styling Cream," said Scott Frelund, curl expert at Gene Juarez Salon & Spas.
 "This lightweight, light-hold product gives the perfect amount of moisture to combat winter dryness."

-10. Garnier Fructis Styling Curl Sculpt Cream Gel, $5, Jet
+- 9. Garnier Fructis Style Curl Sculpt Conditioning Cream Gel, $3, Walmart

 "This works for all curl types and gives you bouncy, frizz-free curls with a great smell," said Benghanem.
 "Apply a quarter size amount on slightly damp hair, then use a comb to distribute it from root to tip.
 Let air dry or dry with a diffuser."

 Want more curly hair products?
 Pick up a curl cream one editor swears by!

 This story was originally published on Jan.
 22, 2018.